unibas-tilics/tilics/articles/article-025-we-all-hate-bugs.md

 ## Optional
 <!-- BEGIN OPTIONAL -->
-Some People say they spend more then 50% of their work with debugging.
+Some People say they spend more than 50% of their work with debugging.
 <!-- END OPTIONAL -->

 ## Author